telerik/report-server-docs/implementer-guide/setup/upgrade.md

 # Before upgrading the Report Server

-We recommended performing a file backup before upgrading.
-This is specifically recommended if you applied in the application configuration files _/Telerik.ReportServer.Web/Web.config_ and _/Services/Telerik.ReportServer.ServiceAgent.exe.config_
+We advise performing a file backup before upgrading.
+This is specifically recommended if you have changed the application configuration files _/Telerik.ReportServer.Web/Web.config_ and _/Services/Telerik.ReportServer.ServiceAgent.exe.config_

-Note the _Telerik Report Server_ settings applied in the IIS console, including the applied Bindings.
+Note the _Telerik Report Server_ settings applied in the IIS console, including the Bindings.
 You will need to reapply these after the upgrade.

 # After upgrading the Report Server